AcceleratingVector/SFAward/README.md

 OVERVIEW
 ======================
 Setup to display images across a grid of displays.
-Current set to 4 oleds.
+Currently set to 4 oleds.

 Uses an esp32 to drive the screens